Your Guide to Planning, Planting, and Growing Eucomis

 In areas where eucomis is winter hardy (zones 7-10), the bulbs may be left right in the ground to bloom again the following summer.
 Allow the foliage to die back naturally at the end of the season.
-While the bulbs are dormant, they should stay relatively dry, so avoid planting in soggy soil.
-In zone 7, mulching the soil surface in the fall will help protect the bulbs from freezing.
+While the bulbs are dormant, they should stay relatively dry, so avoid planting eucomis in soggy soil.
+In zone 7, mulching the soil surface in the fall will help protect the bulbs from extreme cold.

 Gardeners in cool climates (zones 3-6) can treat eucomis bulbs as annuals.
 Simply discard the bulbs at the end of the growing season and plant new ones next spring.
 Alternatively, you can dig up the bulbs and store them indoors for the winter.

 If you want to store the bulbs indoors, cut off the flower stalk after flowering and allow the foliage to continue growing until it either dies back naturally or is at risk of being frosted.
-If the bulbs are in the ground, dig them up and gently remove the soil from around the bulb.
+If the bulbs are in the ground, dig them up after the first frost, keeping the foliage attached.
 Let the plant dry in a warm, protected area until the foliage has withered.
 Store the dormant bulbs at 45-50°F until it's time to replant them in the spring.
 If your eucomis are in pots, simply bring the pots indoors.
 Replant them in fresh soil next spring.

 Article is closed for comments.